Close Banner

 "Tangled" fans of all ages may enjoy the themed restrooms in Magic Kingdom's Fantasyland.
 You can even spot Rapunzel's tower from Frontierland!
 Look for wanted posters with familiar faces around the area, and try to find all of Pascal's hiding places.

 For the ultimate royal experience, consider booking a visit to Bibbidi Bobbidi Boutique!
 Princesses and knights ages 3 to 12 can enjoy magical transformations with the help of the Fairy Godmother’s apprentices, including hairstyling, makeup, dresses, accessories and more.
-Reservations are now available for booking at the Magic Kingdom location — the Disney Springs and Disney’s Grand Floridian Resort and Spa locations will reopen at a later date.
-Check out our guide for all the magical details!
+Reservations are available for booking at the Magic Kingdom location.
+At this time, the Disney Springs and Disney’s Grand Floridian Resort and Spa locations are closed.
+Check out our Bibbidi Bobbidi Boutique guide for all the magical details!

 Princess Theming in Walt Disney World Resort Hotels